 The name of this adapter kit is the myQ Smart Garage Hub.
 It costs about $50 US and it will be the defacto interface between your smartphone and the garage door opener.
 You might also want to pick up the Chamberlain myQ Homebridge.
 As this will allow you access to Apple’s Homekit.

 Note: Homekit is a system that brings most if not all of your smart home devices under central control.
-Through it you can not only open your garage door using the myQ app we’re about to install, you can also control your lights, door locks, thermostat, security cams and more.
-It can be used either in and around the house or remotely from wherever you happen to be on earth.
+Through it you can not only open your garage door using the myQ app we’re about to install, but you can also control your lights, door locks, thermostat, security cams, and more.
+It can be used either in and around the house or remotely from wherever you happen to be on Earth.